Humanizing Technology Through Chatbots

 As you’ll notice continuing to read on, what originally started out as a chatbot where users could quiz the bot, ended up evolving into just the opposite: where the chatbot quizzes the user.
-Although your final bot may stray away from your original paths, this is still a very important stage in building your bot’s foundation.
+Even if your final bot strays away from your original paths, this is still a very important stage in building your bot’s foundation.

 The reason for Eugenie’s happy path changing later on is because I started off too ambitious.
 With most things, it’s more important to start small, and in terms of this chatbot, that meant limiting user’s responses to get a functioning quiz bot before allowing user’s to freely type.

-Having experienced this, I would highly recommended starting small and working to make your bot more advanced as you gain a better understanding of how we turn these conversational scripts into a functioning, automated bot.
+With this experience, I highly recommended starting small and working to make your bot more advanced as you gain a better understanding of how we turn these conversational scripts into a functioning, automated bot.

 Now the fun really begins.
 At this point if you’re working with a team, the developer should get started building the bot based off of the previous work, but if you’re working alone, like me, it’s time to research.

-Since these services are constantly changing, your best bet is researching into what would works for your case, however this comparative table of 25+ services details what features they offer, how much they cost, and more.
+Since these services are constantly changing, your best bet is researching into what would works for your case, however this comparative table of 25+ services detailing what features they offer, how much they cost, and more may help.

 My first challenge was randomizing responses when the user answered a question.
-Obviously returning the same response “Correct!”
-4 times in a row isn’t very exciting as the Chatfuel quiz bot template did by default.
-But to randomize responses, something that on the surface I thought would be an easy task, became anything but.
-Yes, while it is possible to randomize responses, there was no easy way to stop the bot from repeating a response.
+Obviously returning the same response “Correct!” four times in a row isn’t very exciting as the Chatfuel quiz bot template did by default; but to randomize responses, something that on the surface I thought would be an easy task, became anything but.
+While it is possible to randomize responses, there was no easy way to stop the bot from repeating a response.

 As soon as I allowed users to type messages to Eugenie, everything instantly became complicated again and I was happy I had started much simpler.
 This is where Chatfuel’s limitation really shocked me.

 While the platform’s AI system allowed for inputting keyphrases and corresponding bot replies, it failed to address contextual responses out-of-the-box.
 For example, since the first question’s answer is Ukraine, Chatfuel’s AI module only allowed for when the user to say this to always react a certain way.
-So at first, if the user would enter Ukraine for question 2, it would still return a correct response because it didn’t yet understand that the answer only pertained to question 1.
+So at first, if the user would enter Ukraine for the second question, it would still return a correct response because it didn’t yet understand that the answer only pertained to question one.
 The user could even get a correct response by typing Ukraine right when the chatbot conversation started.
-Eugenie simply didn’t understand context yet.
+Eugenie simply didn’t understand context.

 Again, this is an example of one of the many issues I was forced to address with a workaround while using Chatfuel to make a quiz bot.
-I could write up a whole blog post just on Chatfuel workarounds but in the end, I resolved all the major issues with creative workarounds.
-Talking with Eugenie was finally feeling far more natural now, it just required some thinking to get there.
+I could write up a whole blog post just on Chatfuel workarounds but in the end, I resolved all the major issues with creative solutions.
+Talking with Eugenie was finally feeling far more natural, it just required some tinkering to get there.

 6. Testing & Revising